ps1437/interview-preparations/java-spring.md

    - Explain the concept of bounded contexts in microservices architecture.

 2. **Communication**
-   - Difference between RestTemplate and Feign Client.
+   - Difference between RestTemplate and Feign Client in microservices communication.
-   - How do microservices communicate with each other?
+   - How do microservices typically handle asynchronous communication?
+   - Explain the concept of service discovery in microservices architecture.
+   - What are the benefits of using message brokers (e.g., Kafka, RabbitMQ) in microservices communication?
+   - What is Circuit Breaker pattern, and how does it help in microservices communication resilience?
+   - What are gRPC and Protocol Buffers, and how do they differ from RESTful communication in microservices?
+   - What role does a service registry like Netflix Eureka play in microservices communication?
+   - Explain the concept of event-driven architecture in the context of microservices communication.
-   - What is the role of API Gateway in microservices?
+   - What is the purpose of API versioning in microservices?
+   - How do microservices handle security and authentication during communication?

 3. **Spring Cloud**
-   - Explain Spring Cloud and its modules.
+   - Explain Spring Cloud and its various modules (e.g., Netflix OSS, Spring Cloud Config, Spring Cloud Netflix, Spring Cloud Sleuth).
-   - What is an API Gateway?
+   - What is the purpose of an API Gateway in a microservices architecture, and how does Spring Cloud Gateway differ from Zuul?
-   - What is a Discovery Service?
+   - What is a Discovery Service, and how does it help in dynamic service registration and discovery in microservices?
-   - Explain the concept of service registry and discovery.
+   - Explain the concept of service registry and discovery using Netflix Eureka in Spring Cloud.
+   - What is client-side load balancing, and how does it work in microservices with Spring Cloud?
+   - How does Spring Cloud Config facilitate externalized configuration management in microservices?
+   - What role does Spring Cloud Netflix play in providing features such as service discovery, circuit breakers, and intelligent routing?
+   - Explain the use of Spring Cloud Sleuth for distributed tracing in microservices.
+   - What is the purpose of distributed configuration management in Spring Cloud, and how does it differ from traditional configuration management approaches?
+   -  How does Spring Cloud handle fault tolerance and resilience in microservices communication?

 4. **Resilience and Monitoring**
+   - What is the Circuit Breaker pattern, and how does it help in building resilient microservices?
+   - How can you implement the Circuit Breaker pattern in Spring Boot applications using libraries like Netflix Hystrix or Resilience4j?
+   - Explain the concept of centralized logging in microservices, and what are the benefits of using tools like ELK Stack (Elasticsearch, Logstash, Kibana) or Splunk?
+Rate your familiarity with this topic.
-   - What is circuit breaker pattern and how to implement it?
+   - What is a Trace ID, and how does it help in distributed tracing for monitoring microservices interactions?
-   - How to achieve centralized logging in microservices?
-   - What is trace ID?
-   - How do you implement distributed tracing in microservices?
+   - How do you implement distributed tracing in microservices using tools like Zipkin or Jaeger?
+Rate your experience with distributed tracing.
+   - What are metrics, and how are they used for monitoring microservices performance?
+Rate your familiarity with using metrics for monitoring.
+   - Explain the concept of health checks in microservices, and how can you implement them using Spring Boot Actuator?
+Rate your knowledge on implementing health checks.
+   - What is log aggregation, and how does it differ from centralized logging?
+Rate your understanding of log aggregation.
+   - How can you monitor the performance and availability of microservices in production environments using tools like Prometheus and Grafana?
+Rate your experience with using monitoring tools.
+   - What role do alerting and notifications play in microservices monitoring, and how can you set up alerting rules using tools like Prometheus Alertmanager or Grafana?
+Rate your familiarity with setting up alerts.

 5. **Security**
    - How to secure microservices?